 Working through the first few steps of recovery establishes a foundation upon which we prepare the way of the Lord.
-We make straight his paths by seeking his will and letting go of control.
+We make straight his paths by seeking his will.
 We fill in the valleys of deceit and dishonesty with transparency and truth.
 The mountains of ego and fear are flattened by humility and faith.
 Our fellowship guides us along a straight path that is smoothed by the footsteps of those traveling ahead of us.